Sustainable Sundays New Series

 GMO LABELING ACTION SHEET Be Part of the Solution!

-A New York State bill to mandate GMO Labeling in NYS (A.3525) was recently approved in committee and will be presented for state approval this year, possibly this June.
+A New York State bill to mandate GMO Labeling in NYS (A.3525) was recently approved in committee in the spring but not voted on.
+It will come up when the NYS legislature convenes in January, 2015.
 Another Federal bill (S.3835) that would make it illegal for states to mandate GMO Labeling has been introduced to the U.S. Congress.
 If you want GMO labeling, please make your voice heard on both of these bills by signing all of the petitions below.
 Then, share them with friends, family, and in social media, to spread the word.

 SIGN THE PETITIONS: